 Aside from this hiccup, I had a pretty good week.
 On Thursday, I took my brother along to buy gift cards and liquidate a few of them.
 The plan was for him to buy $9,500 worth of Visa gift cards with his Barclay Arrival card, and for me to pick up $4,000 using my dad’s Citi AAdvantage card (on which I’m an authorized user).
-I had him call Barclays ahead of time to ensure the transaction would go through, which of course it didn’t because Barclays likes to make things difficult for me.
-Luckily, I brought along his Starwood Preferred Guest American Express Card (which I was holding onto for some online purchases), and oddly that card went through – no pre-authorization call needed.
+I had him call Barclays ahead of time to ensure the transaction would go through.
+Which of course it didn’t because Barclays likes to make things difficult for me.
+Luckily, I brought along his SPG Amex card (which I was holding onto for some online purchases).
+That card went through – no pre-authorization call needed.

 But not on that day.
-After my brother and I left with our combined $13,500 in Visa gift cards, we stopped by three Walmart stores in the area and unloaded a total of $6,000 worth of gift cards.
+After my brother and I left with our combined $13,500 in Visa gift cards, we stopped by Walmart and unloaded $6,000 worth of gift cards.
 Ever since, I’ve been unloading $2,000 – $3,000 worth of gift cards daily on my own.
 I also just got another $3,600 Visa gift card order in the mail, which will keep me busy all week long.

 Another leap forward came about when a reader tipped me off to a potentially lucrative manufactured spending opportunity.
 A cash back portal called iConsumer is offering 1.6% cash back at Giftcards.com.
-While the card fees are high at $6.95 and there’s an extra $1.99 shipping fee tacked on per card, the majority of the fees are off-set by the 1.6% cash back.
+While the card fees are high at $6.95 and there’s an extra $1.99 shipping fee per card, the majority of the fees are off-set by the 1.6% cash back.
 For example, I placed an order for three cards, which came to $1,526.82 total.
-Most cash back portals don’t offer rewards on fees, so I’ll likely earn 1.6% cash back on $1,500 which comes to $24.
+Most cash back portals don’t offer rewards on fees.
+So I’ll likely earn 1.6% cash back on $1,500, which comes to $24.
 That wipes out most of the $26.82 worth of fees on this order.
 Earning 1,500 miles at a rate of $2.82 is pretty hard to pass up.